HEIC to PNG Converter — Free Online

 Quality tips for HEIC → PNG

 When converting HEIC to PNG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PNG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For HEIC to PNG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Because PNG is lossless, the converted file is typically much larger than the compact HEIC source, especially for detailed photographs that don't compress well without loss.
+That size is the cost of having pixels you can re-edit and resave indefinitely with zero further degradation.

 Troubleshooting